Cell and Gene Therapies

 Our cell therapy program uses stromal cells engineered to express a cell adhesion molecule called E-selectin.
 We call these “supercharged” stromal cells because in animal models they promote exceptional tissue repair.
 For our gene therapy program, we simplify the approach by using established gene therapy vectors to give injured tissues the E-selectin molecule directly.

 Ambulero is developing a pipeline of candidate regenerative products engineered to provide a new approach for healing tissues damaged by vascular disease.
+We are developing two treatment modalities: one that delivers E-selectin as part of an engineered stromal cell (“Supercharged MSCs”) and the other delivering E-selectin as a gene therapy (AAV) vector.

 NEW BUSINESS DEVELOPMENT